How to Grill the Perfect Corn on the Cob

 Corn is a staple of summer, readily available in July, August, and September.
 It’s a very versatile vegetable.
 The options are endless- salads, dips, fritters, breads, muffins, casseroles- and our personal favorite, grilled corn on the cob!

 The first step in grilling the perfect corn is to start with the freshest produce possible.
-As soon as corn comes off the vine, its sugars undergo enzymatic reactions that slowly convert into blander, mealy starches.
-Your best bet is to purchase your sweet corn and eat it within a day or two.
+As soon as corn comes off the stalk, its sugars undergo enzymatic reactions that slowly convert into starches.
+Older corn will lose it’s sure content (and taste!) so your best bet is to purchase your sweet corn and eat it within a day or two.

 Our favorite way to grill corn is with the husk on because it’s easy, tasty, and gives you a neat, built-in handle with you fold back the husk.